Burlesque Fan Dancing: Feathers and Fantasy

 Nasty’s Car Alarm Fan Dance is a classic feather fan dance performed to a loop of car alarms, creating a sharp contrast between the jarring soundtrack of offensive non-musical sounds in daily life, and the classic burlesque combination of giant white fans, diamonds and pearls.

 “A lot of my acts deliberately play with and against the standard vocabulary of classic burlesque: in this case, beautiful ethereal tease / mundane and deliberately off-putting noise,” says Nasty.
 “This act itself was created almost accidentally after literally about 36 straight hours of a car alarm going off outside my apartment.”

 Cindy Garland puts it best: “To some, [fans are] intimidating.
 But, if a performer has rhythm and grace or a powerful confident persona, it almost comes naturally.”

 If you’re scared or overwhelmed at the idea of tackling fans, here are some words of wisdom from Catherine D’Lish: “Pick up some fans (usually two) and move them around to a bit of music.
 There isn’t much more to it than that!”

-Burlesque Fan Dancing: Feathers and Fantasy was written by Australian burlesque performer Alyssa Kitt to mark a decade of 21st Century Burlesque magazine.
+Burlesque Fan Dancing: Feathers and Fantasy was written by Australian burlesque performer Alyssa Kitt to mark a decade of 21st Century Burlesque magazine in 2017.